jason-davey/studio/PLAYBOOK.md

 ## 0.2.
 Providing Feedback or Reporting Issues
 If you encounter any issues, have suggestions, or want to provide general feedback:
-- Click the **"Provide Feedback" button** (with MessageSquare icon) located in the top-right corner of the main application card.
+- Click the **"Provide Feedback" button** (with MessageSquare icon and text label) located in the top bar of the main application card's header (within the "Landing Page Creation & A/B Testing Workflow" card, above the title).
 - A modal dialog will appear.
 - **Select Feedback Type:** Choose from "Bug Report," "Feature Request," or "General Feedback."
 - **Description:** Provide a detailed description of the issue or your feedback.